mrcavalcanti/mosaicoo/docs/sources/enterprise/vault.md

 - The second part specifies which secret should be accessed.
 - The third part specifies which field of that secret should be used.

-For example, if you place a Key/Value secret for the Grafana admin user in _secret/grafana/admin_defaults_ the syntax for accessing it's _password_ field would be `$__vault{kv:secret/grafana/admin_defaults:password}`.
+For example, if you place a Key/Value secret for the Mosaicoo admin user in _secret/grafana/admin_defaults_ the syntax for accessing it's _password_ field would be `$__vault{kv:secret/grafana/admin_defaults:password}`.

 ### Secrets engines

 Vault supports many secrets engines which represents different methods for storing or generating secrets when requested by an authorized user.
-Grafana supports a subset of these which are most likely to be relevant for a Grafana installation.
+Mosaicoo supports a subset of these which are most likely to be relevant for a Mosaicoo installation.

 #### Key/Value